CSCfi/csc-user-guide/docs/computing/overview.md

 ```

 This command shows information for all your CSC projects.
 You can select just
-one project to be reported with option `-p` .
+one project to be reported with the `-p` option.
 For example:

 ```bash
 [kkayttaj@puhti ~]$ csc-projects -p project_2012345